 • Full Current National Passport; Full Current National Driving License; Pension Book/Child Benefit Book; Armed Forces I.D.
 Card; Signed Employer I.D.
 Card; Pensions Travel Pass; Building Society Passbook.

 • Gas, Electricity or Telephone Bill (not a mobile bill); Mortgage Statement; Council Tax Demand; Bank/Building Society/Credit Card Statement; Reference from Accountant/Bank or Solicitor.

-Your first rent payment should include the deposit, usually equivalent to six weeks rent.
+Your first rent payment should include the deposit.
 This must be received in Cleared Funds in order for the Tenancy to commence.
 All reputable agents are members of a Government backed Deposit Protection Scheme (DPS) and will pay over the deposit in accordance with their terms (a copy of which will be provided to you along with the Tenancy Agreement).
 Be aware that most agencies are only able to accept payment of the initial monies by the following methods;

 • Direct Transfer (BACS)

 This is the legal document you sign.
 It must be returned complete to your agency prior to the tenancy commencing.
 The agreement must have been signed by all parties to the Tenancy or by a pre-confirmed authorised signatory, in the event a company is the tenant.
 Each page should be initialled and the signatures witnessed by an independent party.
 Employees of the agency are able to witness such signatures, but we would recommend having a neutral third party present if possible.
 Do note that in the event the Tenancy documentation is not returned promptly/within the agreed time frame, agencies do reserve the right to continue marketing the property.